szilard/benchm-ml/z-other-tools/README.md

 applications have categorical features, and while despite the big data hype a majority of users have actually smaller datasets, there are a decent amount of users around that size.

-I would argue that you cannot have a decent out-of-the-box machine learning tool that cannot do binary classification with random forest (or maybe GBM) on data with a mix of categorical and numeric features on 1 million records with decent training time and decent accuracy.
+I would argue that you cannot have a decent out-of-the-box general machine learning tool (open source/commercial, command line/GUI-based, software/cloud service) that cannot do binary classification with random forest (or maybe GBM) on data with a mix of categorical and numeric features on 1 million records with decent training time and decent accuracy.